britishkenyan/HR-ANALYTICS-REPORT/README.md

 The primary objective is to identify trends in employee turnover, determine the key factors influencing attrition, and provide recommendations for improving employee retention using Power BI’s analytical capabilities.

 ### Data Sources
 The primary source of this dataset **hrdata.csv** is from open source platform Kaggle.
-The dataset contains information about employees, such as demographics, job role, salary, performance, and reasons for attrition - [download here] (https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)
+The dataset contains information about employees, such as demographics, job role, salary, performance, and reasons for attrition - [download here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).
-- Microsoft Excel - [Download Here] (https://www.microsoft.com)

 ### Tools Used
 - Power BI: For data cleaning, analysis, visualization and dashboard creation.